romainsacchi/carculator_truck/docs/introduction.rst

 At the moment, the tool has a focus on the transport of dry goods.

-More specifically, ``carculator_truck`` generates `Brightway2 <https://brightwaylca.org/>`_ inventories, but also
+More specifically, ``carculator_truck`` generates `Brightway2 <https://brightwaylca.org/>`_ and
-directly provides characterized results against several midpoint and endpoint indicators from the impact assessment method:
+`SimaPro <https://www.simapro.com/>`_ compatible inventories, but also directly provides characterized results against several midpoint and endpoint indicators from the impact assessment method:
 * ReCiPe 2008 (mid- and endpoint)
 * and ILCD 2.0 2018 (only midpoint)

 as well as life cycle cost indicators.

-``carculator_truck`` differentiates itself from other truck LCA models as it uses time- and energy-scenario-differentiated background inventories for the future, resulting from the coupling between the `ecoinvent 3.6 database <https://ecoinvent.org>`_ and the scenario outputs of PIK's integrated assessment model `REMIND <https://www.pik-potsdam.de/research/transformation-pathways/models/remind/remind>`_.
+``carculator_truck`` differentiates itself from other truck LCA models as it uses time- and energy-scenario-differentiated background inventories for the future, resulting from the coupling between the `ecoinvent database <https://ecoinvent.org>`_ and the scenario outputs of PIK's integrated assessment model `REMIND <https://www.pik-potsdam.de/research/transformation-pathways/models/remind/remind>`_, using the `premise <https://github.com/romainsacchi/premise>`_ library.
 This allows to perform prospective study while consider future expected changes in regard to the production of electricity, cement, steel, heat, etc.